0xAhmd/Muslim-Shield/README.md

 # 🛡️ Muslim Shield

 **Muslim Shield** is a comprehensive Islamic application built with **Flutter** using **clean architecture**.
-It offers essential tools for Muslims, including access to the full Quran with audio, prayer times, Qiblah direction, Duaa collections, live Quran radio, nearby masjid finder, Islamic calendar with reminders, and more — all packed in a beautifully designed and secure mobile experience.
+It offers essential tools for Muslims, including access to the full Quran with audio, prayer times with adhan notifications, Qiblah direction, Duaa collections, live Quran radio, nearby masjid finder, Islamic calendar with reminders, prayer tracking with streak system, morning & evening adhkar, zakat calculator, hadith collections, digital tasbih, and the 99 names of Allah — all packed in a beautifully designed and secure mobile experience.

 > ⚠️ This app does **not** run on jailbroken or rooted devices or emulators.